 '''

 ...

 #sql { ROLLBACK work };

+...

 '''

 Basically, using SQLJ is designed to be easy.
-Creating a Java application from your SQLJ file should be as easy as running the command nmake Appa to compile it and java Appa to execute it.
-This would look like:
+Creating a Java application from your SQLJ file should be as easy as running the command nmake SQLJTest to compile it and java SQLJTest to execute it.
+This would look like this: